Preserving Montagnard heritage, empowering the next generation, and fostering a vibrant future in North Carolina

 Our mission is to unite and strengthen our Montagnard community by preserving the Montagnard heritage while providing essential resources for the next generation.
 We envision a thriving, united, self-sufficient, and culturally vibrant Montagnard community across North Carolina.

-• Community Programs
+• Community Health/Wellness

 Delivering direct support, resources, and outreach, including health clinics and vital local services, to those who need it most.